 Mt.
 Norquay is also home to the Via Ferrata and the chair is also used by the Via Ferrata guests.
 My son and I plan on going back to climb the Via Ferrata later this summer.
 The Via Ferrata guests are pointed out by the red arrows.

 This is a chairlift, not an enclosed Gondola.
 As such, individuals with a fear of heights may not enjoy this chairlift.
 As a matter of fact, my son, who is an avid downhill skier, said that he had a touch of vertigo when they first downloaded from the restaurant.

-There aren’t any hiking trail at the top.
-There is the Via Ferrata, but that is a guided tour and one that you need to book in advance.
+There aren’t any hiking trails at the top.
+There is the Via Ferrata, but that is a guided tour and you need to book it in advance.

 My son strongly encourages you to go for the view and lunch!

 Thank you to Banff Mt.
 Norquay for hosting us.
 All words and opinions are my own.